godatadriven/piven/README.md

 ## Creating your own model with Piven layer

 You can use a Piven layer on any neural network architecture.
-The authors of the Piven paper use it on top of a bunch of [CNN layers](https://github.com/elisim/piven/blob/master/imdb/main.py) to predict people's age.
+The authors of the Piven paper use it on top of [a pre-trained CNN](https://github.com/elisim/piven/blob/master/imdb/main.py) to predict people's age.

 Suppose that you want to create an Model with a Piven output layer.
 Because this module uses the [KerasRegressor](https://www.tensorflow.org/api_docs/python/tf/keras/wrappers/scikit_learn/KerasRegressor)  wrapper